 However, shooting locks at point-blank is easier said than done.
 If you do that with a handgun it may not work (even with specialised training) and the chance of a bad ricochet is significant.

-A breaching shotgun fires a frangible slug that will wreck and wrench even a good lock with no chance of a ricochet.
+A breaching shotgun fires a frangibleSomething that disintegrates into small fragments on impact. slug that will wreck and wrench even a good lock with no chance of a ricochet.
 It :

 - Has a special attachment at the end of the barrel so the burning gas can safely flow away even though you’re firing point-blank against a hard surface.

-M&M Breaching shotgun [Close Ballistic Damage 7 with three Ranks having Limited 3 (Only effective against doors, locks and hinges, Quirk 1 (Requires a Move Action to ready a new round to fire)]
+M&M Breaching shotgun [Close Ballistic Damage 7 with three Ranks having Limited 3 (Only effective against doors, locks and hinges, Quirk 1 (Requires a Move Action to ready a new round to fire)].

 Here is an archetypal breaching shotgun, with the barrel attachment clearly visible.
 This specific weapon was prepared by an armourer in Ontario , presumably for a Canadian police officer.

-This sort of weapon started appearing in the 1980s, and the main use is as a breaching shotgun.
+This sort of weapon appeared during the 1980s, and the main use is as a breaching shotgun.
 Rather than carry a breacher slung to the side, you have it right on your rifle.
 Presto !

-DCH UB Shotgun [BODY 03, Shotgun Blast (Range: 03): 06, Ammo: 04, R#03, Recommended STR: 02, Drawback: Very Long Reload, Misc.: Requires two Automatic Actions to ready a new round to fire]
+DCH UB Shotgun [BODY 03, Shotgun Blast (Range: 03): 06, Ammo: 04, R#03, Recommended STR: 02, Drawback: Very Long Reload, Misc.: Requires two Automatic Actions to ready a new round to fire].

-M&M UB Shotgun [Shotgun Blast 5, Quirk 2 (requires two Move Actions to ready a new round to fire]
+M&M UB Shotgun [Shotgun Blast 5, Quirk 2 (requires two Move Actions to ready a new round to fire].

-These stats do not assume a specific kind of ammunition, but are normally loadew with frangible slugs to go doors-a-busting.
+These stats do not assume a specific kind of ammunition, but are normally loade with frangible slugs to go doors-a-busting.
 Simply use the stats for a Breaching Shotgun for those, but note how it takes one more Action to pump in a new round due to the necessity of changing grip on the weapon.